-Under fire Hugh Rayner failed to declare the fact that he is a landlord when voting on controversial housing policies, the Times Series can reveal.
+Under fire Hugh Rayner failed to declare the fact that he is a landlord when voting on controversial housing policies, a Times Series investigation has revealed.

 Barnet’s Mayor has caused controversy over allegations he acted “illegally” to tenants recieving housing benefits living in the properties he owns.